 Hardware matrix multiplication has advantages over a single CPU or a VPU because multiply-accumulate operations are performed using a 2-D array of processing units.
 The use of a M x M array of processing elements provides for a “squared” increase in processing performance over a single vector processor of M elements.
 This fact has led to a surge in the integration of hardware matrix multiplier circuits which process matrix multiplication at a speed fast enough to enable real-time AI applications.
 In the final analysis, the hardware matrix multiplier is more efficient for processing matrix multiplication than a CPU or VPU.

 However, the difficulty in using floating-point format is still an issue.
 Thus, TPUs are typically designed with a narrow floating-point format like 16-bit floating point, for example.
 The much narrower floating-point format provides the numerical range but sacrifices precision; most importantly is the 16-bit FPU processing element is more easily pipelined in hardware.
 The loss of precision when using a narrow floating-point format may or may not be relevant depending on the AI application.
 However, increasing precision creates a clear performance issue.

 Several top-tier processor companies have implemented hardware matrix multipliers to provide significant acceleration in AI processing performance.
 These hardware matrix multipliers are often dedicated to AI arithmetic and are referred to as a tensor processing unit (TPU).
-For example, Google recently designed its own TPU processors, and Nvidia is now placing multiple TPUs in its latest AI chips.
+For example, Google has designed its own TPU processors, and Nvidia is placing multiple TPUs in its latest AI chips.